 Mathson values and includes all stakeholders in all facets of the educational process.
 To encourage parent participation, Mathson maintains a system of open two-way communication and employs a variety of ways to increase stakeholder communication.
 Not only is the School Accountability Report Card available on the district's website, but pertinent school information, including results of the school evaluation process, school data, and school programs are also available to parents in the Principal's Newsletter, which is written in English and Spanish.
 Because parent and community participation is essential to student achievement, Mathson School provides a number of parent and community involvement opportunities.
+Our parent resource center was established and a core group of parents facilitate a multitude of activities including school wide celebrations, teacher support, parenting classes, computer classes, and other opportunities.

 We conduct yearly meetings to explain and interpret student assessment results to parents.
 Parents participate in family math and literacy nights.
 Their participation reinforces their child's math application and literacy comprehension.
 The Mathematics Engineering Science Association Outreach program provides students and their parents with information and training towards student success in obtaining math and science degrees.
-During teacher-parent conferences, parents learn how to provide feedback to their child regarding their writing skills.
-Parent involvement includes membership in School Site Council (SSC), English Language Advisory Council (ELAC), District Advisory Committee (DAC) and District English Language Advisory Council (DELAC).
+During parent-teacher conferences, parents learn how to provide feedback to their child regarding their writing skills.
+Parent involvement includes membership in School Site Council (SSC), English Language Advisory Committee (ELAC), District Advisory Committee (DAC) and District English Language Advisory Committee (DELAC).

-To learn more about opportunities to be involved, please call the school's principal, Jacquie Montejano, at 408-928-7950.
+To learn more about opportunities to be involved, please call the school's principal, Jacqueline Montejano, at 408-928-7950.